 4. Never give anyone on a dating site money or gift cards.

 This is true even if you have been connecting online daily.
-Strangers don’t need money from someone they’ve never met, unless they are a scammer.
+Strangers don’t need money or gift cards from someone they’ve never met unless they are a scammer.

 5. Go slow to avoid Hinge Scams.

 Get to know people gradually and meet or video chat, if a meeting isn’t an option immediately.
 Don’t let them get you off the site without even meeting.
 When you meet in person, stay in a public location and don’t go to the home of someone you don’t know well or for a first date.
 Don’t spend every minute of every day messaging a Hinge user or making plans for the future, until you meet in person to avoid Hinge scams.